Duxah/FreePCB-2/README.md

 * It is possible to hide all images attached to polylines.
 The picture will remain attached to the polyline, but will not be displayed on the display

+* The dialog box for importing parts from other projects (F1 - Import Part) loads three attributes of the used parts - Value, Footprint and RefDes, so that you can find the part by prefix.
+For example, filter out in the list only capacitors (C) or resistors (R), etc. (before that there were only two attributes - Value and Footprint)

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)